Breast Cancer Radiation Therapy

 Next, he or she does what is called a simulation to plan your treatment.
 This includes having a CT scan, measuring and marking the location to be treated, and taking photos.
 Care is taken to ensure that the radiation is delivered precisely to the tumor, thus sparing your normal surrounding tissue.

-Usually, radiation therapy is delivered in a series of treatments over 6 to 7 weeks, on a Monday through Friday schedule.
+Usually, radiation therapy is delivered in a series of treatments over six to seven weeks, on a Monday through Friday schedule.
 The appointments usually last 15 to 20 minutes, although the radiation treatment is only one to two minutes in length.

 During your treatment you are being carefully monitored from outside the room.
 Occasionally x-ray films are taken during the procedure to make sure you are positioned accurately.